-One of the first questions you are asked when talking to a lender is concerning your down payment.
-For those signing a mortgage for the first time, understanding what a down payment is and the repercussions it can have on the financial details of your loan is very important.
+One of the first questions you are asked when talking to a lender is concerning down payments.
+For those signing a mortgage for the first time, understanding what down payments are and the repercussions they can have on the financial details of your loan is very important.

 For instance, if you are purchasing a house for $200,000, you might pay a down payment of $10,000 (5%) upfront.
 Your lender would finance the loan for $190,000 (+/- closing costs and other expenses depending on your particular agreement).